-SSC 698 - Independent Study (TBD)
+SSC 697 - Independent Study (TBD)

-These are individually supervised creative projects in subject areas that fall outside the scope of formal courses.
+These are individually supervised creative projects in subject areas that fall outside the scope of formal courses offered.
 Or they may build upon the scope of existing courses for students bringing a depth of knowledge in a given subject area.
+It is a prerequisite that faculty give prior approval for a proposed internship.
 A specific title is used in each instance and entered on the student's transcript.
+More information on Independent Studies is included in the Personalized Learning Options section below.